 (Updated) It took multiple requests (all rejected), and finally, virtually the use of legal force against the City of Vancouver — with an inquiry using Freedom of Information regulations.
 A sharp citizen finally obtained some of the City’s data files for a 3D model showing possible future scenarios for the West End of Vancouver.
 If you have thoughts after seeing this, you may wish to write to Mayor and Council.
 See contact information here.

 After hearing a handful of speakers, the majority opposed to the rezoning, and with the Mayor scrambling to the procedures bylaw to find a way, any way, to prevent West End Neighbours from speaking to Council, the vote was rushed to a conclusion within minutes.
 At about 9:30 pm, the vote was done.
-All Vision Vancouver members again voted as a solid block in favour of the rezoning, with their absolute majority.
-NPA’s Councillor Affleck and Ball, and Green Councillor Adriane Carr voted against — calling for more time.
+All Vision Vancouver members again voted as a bloc in favour of the zoning changes, using their absolute majority.
+Opposition NPA Councillor Affleck and Ball, and Green Councillor Adriane Carr voted against — calling for more time.
 End of story.
 Next is the aftermath.